Buffers

 For Cpu buffers we allocate space for our maximum number of allowed

-.
+sprites maxSprites*int(attr.Type.Size).
 We store

-in the helper array TypeSize
+Type.Size in the helper array TypeSize as we

 will be accessing it multiple times and we don’t want to use